AxlLoop — Event Loop

 AxlDefer

-Deferred work queue – schedules a function to run on the next loop iteration.
-Useful in constrained contexts (protocol notifications, nested callbacks) where complex work isn’t safe.
+Deferred work queue — schedules a function to run on the next loop iteration.
+Use in constrained contexts where complex work isn’t safe:

-// Called from a protocol notification (can't do complex work here)
+// Called from a protocol notification (constrained — can't do Boot Services)

 void on_protocol_installed(void *ctx) {